tonyykosseifyy/Ip-Address-Project/README.md

-# Bank Website
+# Ip Address Tracker Website

 ## Live Demo

-Check out the live demo of the easy-bank website here: [Live Website](https://easy-bank-a54d3.web.app/)
+Check out the live demo of the `Ip address tracker` website here: [Live Website](https://ip-address-project-85ce4.web.app/)

 ## Overview

-The Easy Bank website is a challenge project from Frontend Masters.
-This project is a modern, responsive banking application built using React and various other technologies.
+The IP Address Tracker is a dynamic application designed to locate and display information about IP addresses.
+Built using React and integrated with external APIs, it offers real-time IP tracking capabilities.

 ## Getting Started